 Armed Drill Team, Color Guard, Flag Corps, Flag Football, National Geographic Bee, Unarmed Drill Team, Worship Team

 |Link to Matriculation Data|

-- Our graduating classes have a 99% college acceptance rate, and average over $5 million in college scholarships each year.
+- Our graduating classes have a 100% college acceptance rate to some of the top universities around the globe, and average over $6 million in college scholarships each year.

-- Accredited by the Southern Association of Colleges and Schools and the Virginia Association of Independent Schools.
+- Accredited by the Virginia Association of Independent Schools and AdvancED.

 - Air Force JROTC program teaches leadership, citizenship, and self-discipline, and is recognized as a "Distinguished Unit with Merit".

-- School accreditations: Virginia Association of Independent Schools; Southern Association of Colleges and Schools
+- Randolph-Macon Academy accreditations: Virginia Association of Independent Schools; Southern Association of Colleges and Schools

 - School Location Miles Grades Students